 An Introduction which gives the basics during 5 seminars run over 5 consecutive weeks.
 There is a short workbook for each seminar completed in the session and a little bit of homework to do between each seminar to apply insights gained or new things learned:

 The five seminars of the Introduction have the following titles:

 Seminar 1: Emotional Eating (eating is not just about hunger).

 Seminar 2: Self-soothing (eating to manage feelings, where it comes from).

 Seminar 3: Self esteem (and how it helps you look after yourself better).

 Seminar 4: Improving Body Esteem (“lookist” culture and how it leads to over-valuing of appearance).

 Seminar 5: Relationships (involving people instead of food to get you through the day).

-If you have not already spoken to your GP about your eating then I would counsel you to do so please.
+If you’ve not already spoken to your GP about your eating then I’d counsel you to do so please.
 A voracious appetite can be a symptom of anything from pregnancy to diabetes to an overactive thyroid.
-In my view you must rule out any physiological causes for eating which you feel has become excessive compared to eating you consider to be normal.
+In my view you must rule out any physiological causes for eating which you feel has become excessive compared to what you consider normal.